leiding06/gis-auditor-report/README.md

 ## For Developers & Contributors

-We welcome contributions!
-Your current code, which includes advanced logic for archaeological cross-checks, demonstrates a high level of Python and PyQGIS expertise.
+Welcome contributions!

 If you are interested in contributing, please check out the following areas:

-* **Code Cleanup/Refactoring:** Improving the modularity of the core check functions.
+- **Code Cleanup/Refactoring:** Improving the modularity of the core check functions.
-* **New Checks:** Adding new check types (e.g., Value Range Checks, Topology Rules).
+- **New Checks:** Adding new check types (e.g., Value Range Checks, Topology Rules).
-* **UI/UX Improvement:** Enhancing the customisation dialog for a better user experience.
+- **UI/UX Improvement:** Enhancing the customisation dialog for a better user experience.

 ### How to Contribute